List of unmanned aerial vehicle applications: Scientific research

 UAVs are especially useful in accessing areas that are too dangerous for manned aircraft.
 The U.S. National Oceanic and Atmospheric Administration began using the Aerosonde unmanned aircraft system in 2006 as a hurricane hunter.
 The 35-pound system can fly into a hurricane and communicate near-real-time data directly to the National Hurricane Center.
 Beyond the standard barometric pressure and temperature data typically culled from manned hurricane hunters, the Aerosonde system provides measurements from closer to the water's surface than before.
 NASA later began using the Northrop Grumman RQ-4 Global Hawk for hurricane measurements.

+To extend atmospheric measurements into more challenging meteorological conditions, UAV platforms continue to evolve beyond traditional fixed-wing configurations.
+Among such developments are rotary-wing aircraft provide improved stability and resilience in turbulent air.
+The example is ThunderFly TF-G2, an unmanned autogyro specifically designed for vertical profiling and in-situ scientific measurements in adverse weather conditions.

 Search and rescue

 UAVs were used in search and rescue after hurricanes struck Louisiana and Texas in 2008.
 Predators, operating between 18,000 and 29,000 feet, performed search and rescue and damage assessment.
 Payloads were an optical sensor and a synthetic aperture radar.
 The latter can penetrate clouds, rain or fog and in daytime or nighttime conditions, all in real time.
 Photos taken before and after the storm are compared and a computer highlights damage areas.
 Micro UAVs, such as the Aeryon Scout, have been used to perform search and rescue activities on a smaller scale, such as the search for missing persons.

 In 2014, a UAV helped locate an 82-year-old man who had been missing for three days.
 The UAV searched a 200-acre field and located the man in 20 minutes.
 In March 2017, DJI released a study of lives saved by the use of drones stating at least 59 lives have been saved by civilian drones in 18 different incidents.

 UAVs have been tested as airborne lifeguards, locating distressed swimmers using thermal cameras and dropping life preservers to swimmers.
 In January 2018, the lives of two teenage boys were saved by a drone in New South Wales, Australia.
 They were struggling in heavy waters around 700 meters away from the shoreline.
 Lifesavers, while still in training to use the drone system, immediately dispatched the drone to the site, where it dropped the inflatable rescue pod.